mpavesich/designpedagogy.github.io/high-impact.md

 Second, judging from what we observed, the risk that comes with high impact teaching encourages supportive and inclusive relationships.
 For example, faculty meet often with student teams in both formal and informal settings to check in, brainstorm, and offer ideas.
 Student teams meet in classrooms but also in alternate spaces at times of their choosing (e.g. late night meetings in makerspaces, dorm rooms, coffee shops, etc.).
 To counteract the feelings of uncertainty and risk associated with high impact practices, this type of community building work is essential.

-We also discovered that it is not only the students who take on risk in design pedagogy, as described by [author’s name] in this audio “field note.”
+We also discovered that it is not only the students who take on risk in design pedagogy, as described by Pavesich in this audio “field note.”

 {% include figure.html index="49" %}